codefellows-seattle-javascript-401d12/06-tcp-chat-server/lab-geoff/README.md

 # Command API
 - `@nick <nickname>`
--- Set's your nickname that other people see
+-- Sets your nickname that other people see
 - `@dm <nickname> <message>`
 -- Send message to *ONLY* the client with nickname
 - `@who`